Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### Multiple workstreams
-We had a single file for several workstreams, (including research stimulus), which caused some confusion for Engineers.
+We had a single file for several workstreams, (including research stimulus), which caused some confusion for the team.

 I spent some time labelling designs and prototypes, which prevented some confusion.